 As the spread of COVID-19 shuts down entertainment and gathering spaces, the Mobile Arts Council (MAC) has launched the MAC Virtual Gallery as of Thursday, March 19, 2020.
-Our gallery has reopened to the public Wednesdays - Fridays from 10 a.m. to 4 p.m.
+Our gallery is open to the public Wednesdays - Fridays from 10 a.m. to 4 p.m.
 Masks and social distancing are required.

 Each month, our community gallery features new exhibitions of original works created by local and regional artists in our Gallery @ Room 1927, located at 6 South Joachim Street (next door to the Saenger Theatre).
 The gallery is open Tuesday through Friday from 10 a.m. to 4 p.m.
 Any artists are eligible and may submit a proposal for consideration.
 Exhibitions are usually displayed from the first Monday of the month through the last Friday.